My kids love making “art-crafts,” and Valentine’s Day is a great time to let them make crafts to show their love to family and friends.

 But another option is to teach them how to fold a piece of paper in half and draw half a heart.
 They’ll be delighted to learn that they get a full heart when they unfold the paper after cutting.
 What a great way to introduce symmetry to your kids!

 Just remember, these tasks are always harder than you’d think possible with little kids, so make it as easy on yourself as possible.
 I’m sure you have a fantastic cookie recipe from scratch, but now is not the time.
-Just buy that tube of dough; I won’t judge!
+Just buy that tube of dough; I won’t judge (just don’t forget the heart-shaped cookie cutters).

 Remember being a kid and having Valentine exchanges at school?
-You’d pick a box of Valentines with your favorite characters (I remember giving out Little Mermaid ones when I was little), fold and seal them with a sticker, and then sign the “to” and “from” labels.
+You’d pick a box of Valentines with your favorite characters (I gave out Little Mermaid ones when I was in 1st grade), fold and seal them with a sticker, and then sign the “to” and “from” labels.
 Done.

 And that’s still a good option, but think how great it would be for your kids to get to make their own Valentines.
 This would be a lovely way for your child to get to show more personal care for their classmates!

-And if your child is getting Valentines in return, it will be great for him to have something to collect them in!
 An old shoebox covered in construction paper and with a slot in the top will be perfect.
+From there, he can draw or add stickers to decorate his box.
 Plus, he can use those paper hearts he cut to decorate the box!

 This beautiful idea from Dr. Laura Markham will create a lovely keepsake for years to come.
 Have each household member, including adults, make a paper heart for each family member.
 Older children can write a sentence or two on each heart about why they appreciate and love their family member, while younger children can dictate what they want parents to write down.